iamsoumaditya/SORTING_VISUALIZER/README.md

 ###  Installation

-Install SORTING_VISUALIZER.git using one of the following methods:
+Install SORTING_VISUALIZER using one of the following methods:

 **Build from source:**